henghasaint/spiders/seek/README.md

 ## Prerequisites

-- Python 3.6.X installed on your system.
+- Python 3.6.X is installed on your system.
-- Chrome driver and Chrome Browser installed on your system.
+- Chrome driver and Chrome Browser are installed on your system.

 ## Setup